 So in this scenario, we’d end up with nine different segments, each needing its own list and content plan:

 - Tom Techie – Awareness Stage

 For IT solution providers to succeed with lead generation and Inbound marketing, they have to combine content with context.

 Let’s say you’re developing an in-house corporate training program on Office 365.
 In order for its marketing content to be successful, you need to know (a) who that content is for (Charlie CFO, Tom Techie, or Paula Purchasing Manager) and (b) where that person is in the buyer’s journey.

 The CFO will likely have vastly different training needs and expectations than the techie/IT manager.

-And if you offer someone a decision-making stage offer, such as a one-on-one demo, when it’s their first visit to your website, you’ll likely alienate the majority of your website visitors that may be an excellent fit, but will not yet be ready to buy for weeks or months.
+And suppose you offer someone a decision-making stage offer, such as a one-on-one demo.
+When it’s their first visit to your website, you’ll likely alienate most of your website visitors who may be an excellent fit but will not yet be ready to buy for weeks or months.

-To succeed with lead generation and Inbound marketing, you have to be able to combine content with context.
-This means, you’ll almost always need a different set of content -- blog posts, calls to action, landing pages, and premium content -- to appeal to the different kinds of buyer personas.
+To succeed with lead generation and Inbound marketing, you must combine content with context.
+This means you’ll almost always need a different set of content -- blog posts, calls to action, landing pages, and premium content -- to appeal to the different kinds of buyer personas.